devanshmody/COMP-5800-Yidong-Devansh-Dr.-Thiago/README.md

 # COMP-5800-Yidong-Huang and Devansh-Mody
-<p>This dataset contains hate speech sentences in English.
+This dataset contains hate speech sentences in English.
 It has 451709 sentences in total.
-371452 of these are hate speech, and 80250 are non-hate speech.</p>
+371452 of these are hate speech, and 80250 are non-hate speech.

 The dataset is organized into folders as follows: